DIFFA: Large Language Diffusion Models Can Listen and Understand: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{DIFFA}, a diffusion-based large audio-language model, which leverages a frozen diffusion language backbone with lightweight dual adapters for audio understanding and instruction following.
-By adopting a two-stage training strategy and using purely synthetic instruction data, DIFFA achieves competitive performance on diverse audio-language benchmarks including MMSU, MMAU, and VoiceBench—despite relying on modest computational resources and no explicit supervised SFT data.
-As an initial exploration of diffusion-based language modeling in the audio domain, our results suggest that such models hold promise as an alternative to autoregressive LALMs, particularly for controllable and efficient generation.
-We hope this work opens new directions for building efficient, flexible, and controllable speech driven AI.
+In this work, we introduce \textbf{DIFFA}, a diffusion-based large audio-language model that combines a frozen diffusion language backbone with lightweight dual adapters for audio understanding and instruction following.
+Using a two-stage training strategy and fully synthetic instruction data, DIFFA achieves competitive performance on diverse benchmarks—including MMSU, MMAU, and VoiceBench—despite relying on only 960 hours of ASR data and 127 hours of synthetic instruction data, in contrast to models like Qwen2-Audio-Instruct trained on over 500K hours.
+As an initial exploration of diffusion-based modeling in the audio domain, our results suggest that such models offer a promising alternative to autoregressive LALMs.
+While our experiments are conducted on relatively small-scale open-source corpora, we plan to scale to broader and more diverse data in future work.
+We hope this study encourages further research into efficient, flexible, and controllable speech-driven AI systems.